How to eliminate over half of all design errors before they occur

 “hand them over to several stakeholders, ask each for an interpretation, and compare these interpretations afterward.
 If the interpretations differ, the requirements are ambiguous.”

 The problem here is that peer review doesn’t eliminate the problems of checklist review.
 In fact, in terms of expense, it multiplies them.
-As Singh and Saikia go on to point out, “this approach is economically feasible only for small sets of requirements.” v In other words, peer review increases the chances of error detection, but it also multiplies labor cost.
+As Singh and Saikia go on to point out, “this approach is economically feasible only for small sets of requirements.”
+In other words, peer review increases the chances of error detection, but it also multiplies labour cost.

 Manual review of any kind can also be a fatiguing and extremely time-consuming (expensive) process when dealing with a large document of newly-defined customer requirements for a complex system.